Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a.md

 A server performing this removal MAY move one valid URI from `copiedTo` to `movedTo` to aid discovery.

 If a user account is being deactivated but the source server wants to enable a future migration to be authenticated cryptographically, it MAY add to the Actor object a public key authenticated to the account (if not already present), as per to [FEP-521a].

+#### Actor Objects including key material

+If the Actor object before the deactivation event included a public key for signing Activities expressed according to [Client-Signing][FEP-521a], and the same public key will NOT be published at the destination server for verifying post-migration Activities, then the source server MAY add an `expires` key and current-timestamp value to the key's `assertionMethod` object as described in [section #2.3.1: Verification Methods](https://www.w3.org/TR/vc-data-integrity/#verification-methods) of the [W3C Data Integrity](https://www.w3.org/TR/vc-data-integrity) specification (to which [FEP-521a] normatively refers).
+Any consumer fetching this `assertionMethod` object for the purposes of verifying signatures according to the Data Integrity algorithm will thus invalidate signatures newer than the deactivation of that key.

 An Actor object set to `Tombstone` SHOULD also set a top-level [`as:deleted`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-deleted) property containing a current XSD `dateTime` as a courtesy to consumers.